tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 );
 ```

-Recall that `b"00:00\0".as_ptr()` is the Rust Byte String equivalent of `"00:00"` in C.  That's the string that's passed by the above Rust code to the C function `lv_label_set_text`.
+Recall that `b"00:00\0".as_ptr()` is the Rust Byte String equivalent of `"00:00"` in C.  This is the string that's passed by the above Rust code to the C function `lv_label_set_text`.

 _What happens when we remove `\0` from the Rust Byte String?_

-`lv_label_set_text` will receive an invalid string that's not terminated by null. `lv_label_set_text` may get stuck forever searching for the terminating null.
+`lv_label_set_text` will receive an invalid string that's not terminated by null.

+`lv_label_set_text` may get stuck forever searching for the terminating null.
 Or it may attempt to copy a ridiculously huge string and corrupt the system memory.

 _Surely the Rust Compiler can verify that all Rust Byte Strings as null terminated...
 Right?_